harishrajoria/terraform/README.md

-# Terraform Zero to Hero course
+# This will make you Terraform expert in week

 ## Day 1: Getting Started with Terraform